Make-School-Courses/MOB-2.2-Game-Development/Lessons/03-Selecting-an-Architecture/Lesson3.md

 <!-- > -->

 ## In Class Activity

+Implementing a component based architecture.

+Starter code will be given.

 <!--
 So far, we've applied very little thought to the architectural design of the game objects in your AstroJunk app.
 We could say that we've only applied some generic OOP concepts to it &mdash; or maybe just the very basic tenets of MVC.